-A staple food during this celebration is the cherry pie.
-The reason for this is that it is associated with the legendary cutting down of a cherry tree during the child days of Washington.
+A staple food during this celebration is cherry pie.
+The reason for this is that it is associated with the legendary cutting down of a cherry tree during the childhood days of Washington.
 It will be easy to cook this delicacy.
 You just have to prepare the right ingredients for it.

 Go to a Washington Memorial or Plaza to Pay Respects

 Another good way to celebrate this event is to go to a Washington memorial or plaza to pay respects to Washington.
 All other people doing this usually offer some flowers to Washington’s statues.
-You can also take pictures of yourself with the statue and then share them to your social media accounts.
+You can also take pictures of yourself with the statue and then share them on your social media accounts.

 Washington’s Birthday Traditions

-Schools of the states are required to educate the students about the services and accomplishments of US presidents especially the Abraham Lincoln and George Washington.
+Schools of the states are required to educate the students about the services and accomplishments of US presidents especially Abraham Lincoln and George Washington.